huggingface/peft/docs/source/developer_guides/lora.md

 # LoRA

-LoRA uses low-rank decomposition to reduce the number of trainable parameters which speeds up finetuning large models and uses less memory.
+LoRA is low-rank decomposition method to reduce the number of trainable parameters which speeds up finetuning large models and uses less memory.
 In PEFT, using LoRA is as easy as setting up a [`LoraConfig`] and wrapping it with [`get_peft_model`] to create a trainable [`PeftModel`].

 This guide explores in more detail other options and features for using LoRA.